 Haralson real estate is some of the most expensive in Georgia, although Haralson house values don't compare to the most expensive real estate in the U.S.

-Haralson is a blue-collar town, with 40.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Haralson, you'll notice that it is more blue-collar than most other communities in America.
+40.00% of Haralson’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Haralson is a town of service providers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Haralson who work in food service (20.00%), office and administrative support (12.22%), and management occupations (6.67%).

 Haralson’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.